Dekameron55/Luckfox_Video_Stream_Trial/README.md

-# Luckfox Pico Jpeg Stream Trial
+# Luckfox Pico Video Stream Trial

 A trial jpeg stream application for Linux running in user space, leveraging the hardware jpeg encoder present in the Rockchip RV1106G3 device.
 This project captures frames from a CSI camera, encodes them into MJPEG format, and streams them over a TCP network connection to a display device.